Collapsible Steering Column

 This task is solved by processing raw data of a radar, Lidar and a camera to detect and track moving and non-moving objects.
 Sensors are designed to provide specific data extracted from the environment.
 For example, lidar provides features like position and shape (lines) of obstacles within its field of view, camera sensors provide visual features that can be used to infer appearance information from obstacles, like class(colors, textures or shapes) of the objects.

-• Raw data of radar and camera are processed to detect moving objects.
+- Raw data of radar and camera are processed to detect moving objects.
 These processings are done in two steps: first of all, each sensor delivers informations about moving objects that it has detected.
 In a second step, and secondly these informations are used to detect moving pedestrians and moving vehicles.
 Radar output is used for gating purposes to confirm the detections at each stage and assign a good range and velocity to the detected object.
 The camera output is then used to confirm the initial detection and refine the object lateral position.

-• The Fusion processing which takes as an input the list of the detected objects (pedestrians and vehicles) provided by both kind of sensors and delivers a fused list of
+Fusion processing which takes as an input the list of the detected

 detected objects.

-• The Tracking processing module which takes as an input the fused list of objects and delivers a list of tracked objects.
+- The Tracking processing module which takes as an input the fused list of objects and delivers a list of tracked objects.
 Raw lidar scans and vehicle state information are processed to recognize static and moving objects, which will be maintained for tracking purposes.

-(a) detection level, (b) tracking level
+(a) detection level, (b) tracking level |

 Rear vehicle object detection

-Rear object detection systems monitor a specific area behind a vehicle, detect objects, and provide warnings to drivers when they are approaching an object behind the vehicle while in reverse.
-These systems assist the driver in avoiding collisions during backing or parking maneuvers.
+maneuvers.
 Rear object detection systems can be integrated with other sensors, such as side object detection sensors to cover other blind spot areas around a vehicle.

 objects behind the vehicle.
 These echoes are sent to a signal processing unit and communicated to a driver interface.
 Some processing units utilize algorithms for object detection, object tracking, and angle measurement to provide specific distance information.